mitas1/monastery-website/_posts/en/offerings.md

 ---
+title: Offerings for the completion of the monastery building
+meta:
     title: Offerings for the completion of the monastery
-metaDescription: >-
+    description: >-
         Thank you for each contribution.
 We pray for our benefactors daily and once a month a Holy Mass is celebrated for their intentions.
 We organize for those who are interested among our benefactors a spiritual renewal in our monastery twice a year.
-showIban: true
-preamble:
-    title: Offerings for the completion of the monastery building
-    text: >
+quote: >
     “Thank you for each contribution.
 We pray for our benefactors daily and once a month a Holy Mass is celebrated for their intentions.
 We organize for those who are interested among our benefactors a spiritual renewal in our monastery twice a year.”
 author: The Benedictine sisters
-    img: /images/offerings.jpg
+mainImage: /images/offerings.jpg
+showIban: true
 ---

 This monastery of the Most Holy Mother of God was founded in the year 2006 by